What’s the Difference Between Flanken and English Cut Short Ribs?

 The English style of short rib cuts between the ribs to separate them, leaving a thick piece of meat sitting on top of one piece of bone.
 These ribs can be left as is in one long piece or cut into smaller, approximately 2-inch long pieces.
 Boneless short ribs can sometimes be found, which mean that the meat is cut off the bones of an English-cut short rib.

-Keep in mind that sometimes a short rib can be cut with a hybrid of the English and flanken styles, like the ones Faith used in her braised short rib recipe.
+Keep in mind that sometimes a short rib can be cut with a hybrid of the English and flanken styles.
 As you can see in the picture above, the short rib is cut against the bones like the flanken style but is cut into thick, English-style pieces.
 Since the thickness of the cut is really what matters, cook these thick pieces like English-cut short ribs.

 Shopping for Short Ribs